plaza tennis

 Pickleball is a game that requires mastering several essential skills to succeed on the court The first of these skills is serving technique A good serve can give you an advantage by allowing you to dictate the pace of the game from the start There are various types of serves, including underhand, topspin, slice, and lob serves

-See also What is aces in tennis
+See also what does let mean in tennis

 The second skill is groundstrokes, both forehand and backhand Forehand groundstrokes are perhaps the most common in pickleball and require a player to strike the ball with their dominant hand across their body in a sweeping motion Backhand groundstrokes require players to hit the ball with their non-dominant hand while pivoting their body